loopbackio/loopback-next/docs/site/Parsing-requests.md

 [@requestBody decorator](Decorators.md#requestbody-decorator) to get a comprehensive idea of defining custom validation rules for your models.

-We support `json` and `urlencoded` content types.
-The client should set `Content-Type` http header to `application/json` or `application/x-www-form-urlencoded`.
+We support `json`, `urlencoded`, and `text` content types.
+The client should set `Content-Type` http header to `application/json`, `application/x-www-form-urlencoded`, or `text/plain`.
 Its value is matched against the list of media types defined in the `requestBody.content` object of the OpenAPI operation spec.
 If no matching media types is found or the type is not supported yet, an UnsupportedMediaTypeError (http statusCode 415) will be reported.

 Please note that `urlencoded` media type does not support data typing.
 For example, `key=3` is parsed as `{key: '3'}`.
 The raw result is then coerced by